Assem Bey Said

 Assam Bek As-Said (Arabic: عاصم بك السعيد) (31 - 1877 June 1942) was a Palestinian politician who served as mayor of Jaffa between 1919 and 1939.

 Biography

 As-Said was born in Jaffa in 1877 to a notable Jaffan family.
 During the Ottoman Period, he served in several legal posts, first as a Notary Public, and later an assistant Chief Clerk in the District Court.
 He also served as a member of the Administrative Council of the Jaffa District for a 4-year period.
-In 1915, he was exiled by Ottoman Authorties to Konya.
+In 1915, he was exiled by Ottoman authorities to Konya.
 He later returned and was appointed Mayor of Jaffa by British Authorities.

 In 1938, As-Said fled to Cairo amid riots in Jaffa.
 In September, Hussein Shehad Eddin was appointed Acting Mayor in Said's stead.
 On 5 January 1939, Mandatory authorities dissolved Jaffa's City Council, replacing it with a three-person committee headed by Abd al-Rauf al-Bitar.

 As-Said died on 31 June 1942 at the French Hospital in Jerusalem after a prolonged illness.